As Ebola Virus Spreads, Madrid Prepares for the Zombie Apocalypse

 It’s nothing personal.

 P.P.P.S.
 I promise I haven’t had ebola recently.
-Want to come over for dinner?
+Wanna come over for dinner?
+Maybe some Netflix and Chill?
 Let me know in the comments!